Not all email marketing platforms are created equal.

 - Book a consultation or demo

 There are several behaviors and actions that you can choose from for your opt-ins.
-These behaviors can be triggered by new email signups, which then adds the email uses into the automation sequence.
+These behaviors can be triggered by new email signups, which then adds the users into the automation sequence.

-Unfortunately, ActiveCampaign does not offer the ability to post content to social media and to work within the tool to perform search marketing research.
+Unfortunately, ActiveCampaign doesn’t offer the ability to post content to social media and to work within the tool to perform search marketing research.

-This means that even though you can add contacts into ActiveCampaign from Facebook lead forms and Google contacts, you cannot use this data to target those same people again on the platforms.
+This means that even though you can add contacts into ActiveCampaign from Facebook Lead Forms and Google contacts, you can’t use this data to target those same people again on the platforms.

 Like any software tool that has a lot of features, ActiveCampaign is a little challenging to learn.
-A lot of the features can discourage beginners, especially if they have come from programs like Mailchimp, which only do basic automation or emails.
+A lot of the features can discourage beginners.
+This is especially true if they’ve come from programs like Mailchimp, which only do basic automation or emails.

-There are a lot of visual articles offering support, but they are somewhat confusing to follow, and it feels like some simple video tutorials would have been a better option.
+There are a lot of visual articles offering support, but they’re somewhat confusing to follow, and it feels like some simple video tutorials would have been a better option.